nye-duo/Duo-DSpace/docs/system/UPGRADE300to310.md

 The following changes have been made to the software in 3.1.0

 * A metadata cleanup script has been added, to clear HTML tags from the item metadata
+* The restrictions applied to items coming from StudentWeb have been extended
+* A notification email is now sent when a failed or restricted item is archived from StudentWeb

 ## How to update

 You will need to install the new code, and update the configuration in the usual way, as per INSTALL.md.

+Note that there is a new email template, so ensure that you fully synchronise the new configuraiton with your existing configuration.

 ## Other notes and actions on the update